 Paragraph (j), is a catchall provision that is unqualified and overlaps, among others, with physical abuse, intimidation and harassment.
 In order to restrict the ambit of the provision and to clarify the conduct that is intended to amount to domestic violence, a reasonable person in conjunction with certain identified conduct are proposed.
 The following provision is proposed:

-"(j) any other [controlling or abusive] behaviour [towards a complainant], towards a complainant which a reasonable person having regard to all the circumstances would regard as behaviour thatwhere such [conduct] behaviour harms, or [may cause imminent] is intimidating, threatening, abusive, degrading, offensive or humiliating;where such [conduct] behaviour harms, or [may cause imminent] inspires the reasonable belief that harm may be caused to[, the safety, health or wellbeing of] the complainant or a related person;”;
+"(j) any other [controlling or abusive] behaviour [towards a complainant], towards a complainant which a reasonable person having regard to all the circumstances would regard as behaviour that—

+(i) [where such [conduct] behaviour harms, or [may cause imminent] is intimidating, threatening, abusive, degrading, offensive or humiliating; or

+(ii) inspires the reasonable belief that harm may be caused to[, the safety, health or wellbeing of] the complainant or a related person;”;

 (j) by the substitution for the definition of “economic abuse” of the following definition: